Cosmic-Ray Mass Composition around the Knee via Principal Component Analysis: Mass composition around the knee using PCA

 We reconstruct the mass composition by fitting KASCADE experimental data (2D distributions of PCA0 vs. PCA1) with MC templates in each energy bin, accounting for systematic uncertainties from primary energy reconstruction and simulation dependencies.

 Systematic errors in energy reconstruction were estimated by comparing true energies from \textsc{CORSIKA} with reconstructed energies obtained using the CRES and KRETA simulation and reconstruction chain.
 The relative energy difference \((E^{\mathrm{true}} - E^{\mathrm{rec}})/E^{\mathrm{true}}\) was evaluated in small energy bins, averaged over three hadronic interaction models and five primary species.
-Biases were found between 1\%--3\%, and systematic uncertainties ranged from 20\%--29\%.
+Biases (defined as the mean of the relative difference between true and reconstructed energy) were found between 1\%--3\%, and systematic uncertainties (i.e., energy resolution) ranged from 20\%--29\%.

 To reduce correlations between adjacent bins, we used wider energy intervals of \(\lg(E/\mathrm{eV}) = 0.2\).
 We also corrected for bin-to-bin migration by re-binning the data based on model-dependent migration probabilities derived from simulations.
 Since migration effects vary slightly with the type of primary particle, we tested multiple composition scenarios.
 The best fit was obtained assuming an equal mix of light and heavy nuclei, though the results were not significantly affected when assuming either a light- or heavy-dominated composition.